-Galashiels and Marlow, United Kingdom, and Baar, Switzerland, 31 July 2024-Kyowa Kirin International (KKI), a wholly owned subsidiary of Kyowa Kirin Co.
-Ltd., and Swixx BioPharma AG today announced that the Polish Ministry of Health has approved the reimbursement of POTELIGEO® (mogamulizumab) in second-line monotherapy for adult patients with Stage IB and above mycosis fungoides (MF), and Sézary syndrome (SS).
+Galashiels and Marlow, United Kingdom, and Baar, Switzerland, 30 January 2025 - Kyowa Kirin International (KKI), a wholly owned subsidiary of Kyowa Kirin Co.
+Ltd., and Swixx BioPharma AG today announced that the Croatian National Health Insurance Fund (NHIF) and the Bulgarian Ministry of Health have both approved the reimbursement of POTELIGEO® (mogamulizumab) for adult patients with mycosis fungoides (MF), and Sézary syndrome (SS).

-MF and SS are two subtypes of cutaneous T-cell lymphoma (CTCL), a rare form of non-Hodgkin's lymphoma that presents and persists in the skin and can have debilitating physical, emotional and social challenges.
-MF-the most common CTCL subtype-accounts for approximately 60% of all CTCLs.
+MF and SS are two subtypes of cutaneous T-cell lymphoma (CTCL), a rare form of non-Hodgkin's lymphoma that presents and persists in the skin and can cause debilitating physical, emotional and social challenges.
+MF-the most common CTCL subtype-accounts for approximately 60% of all CTCLs.2